Air Board (Australia): Demobilisation and the Interim Air Force

 In the immediate post-war period, the Air Board was responsible for determining which of its aircraft and other equipment was surplus to requirements.
-This included such things as, notes the official post-war history, "ten kilometres of fur fabric (used to line flying suits), three hundred kilometres of hessian, four hundred kilometres of canvas, 53,539 mosquito nets, 3,800,000 razor blades and 20,711 pairs of corsets".
-As AMSE, Mackinolty was solely responsible for disposing of surplus equipment up to an original value of £500, and jointly responsible with the Business and Finance Members for disposing of equipment valued between £500 and £10,000.
+The official post-war history notes that this included such things as "ten kilometres of fur fabric (used to line flying suits), three hundred kilometres of hessian, four hundred kilometres of canvas, 53,539 mosquito nets, 3,800,000 razor blades and 20,711 pairs of corsets".
+As AMSE, Mackinolty was solely responsible for disposing of surplus equipment up to an original value of £500, and jointly responsible with the BM and FM for disposing of items valued between £500 and £10,000.
 Equipment worth more than £10,000 required the approval of the full Air Board and the Board of Business Administration in the Department of Defence.
 The position of Business Member was dropped from the Air Board in January 1948.
 Mackinolty died after a short illness in February 1951, and Hewitt took over as AMSE.